DISTINCTIVES & STATEMENT OF FAITH

 COMMITTED TO DOCTRINAL SOUNDNESS

-This is primarily expressed by means of a Statement of Faith that we believe is a good and accurate summary of what has to be true for the Gospel to be true.
-Every church has a doctrinal confession or statement, though some may claim they have “no confession but Christ” or “no creed but the Bible.”
+Every church has a doctrinal confession, though some may claim they have “no confession but Christ” or “no creed but the Bible.”
 Every church summarizes its convictions in some form in order to distinguish its members from those who are not believers or those who do not embrace their church’s distinctives.

 Knowledge alone, however, leads invariably to pride (1 Cor.
 8:1).
 It is our sincere desire to affirm truth in genuine Christian love.
 We believe that truth, properly received and applied, produces affections that stir the heart to obedience, thus yielding a life that glorifies God.
 Such a God-glorifying life is the very purpose for our existence.

-We believe that the unifying principle in the Scriptures is the glory of God’s grace in the one covenant of grace that God made with Adam, Noah, Abraham, Moses, David and most importantly, in Jesus Christ.
-The covenant is God’s pledge to His people of a relationship of loving loyalty throughout eternity.
+We believe that the unifying principle in the Scriptures is the progressive revelation of the "mystery of Christ" (Eph.
+3:4) through the biblical covenants made with Adam, Noah, Abraham, Moses, David, and, finally, Jesus Christ.

 To speak of the unity of the covenants means that there is, and always has been, only one way to salvation in both the Old and New Testaments—that is, by God’s grace alone through faith alone.
 This covenantal understanding of the Bible is in distinction from any system of organizing the Scriptures that would attribute differing ways of salvation to a succession of historical biblical eras.